ritayoussef/SportexApp/README.md

 - Weekly Summary: Displays completed workouts and calories burned so far.
 - Today’s Plan: Highlights the active goals and planned workouts for the day.
 - Settings: Provides customization options for the app.
-- Contains Bottom navigation bar that offers navigation to other sections of the app.
+- Contains a navigation bar that offers navigation to other sections of the app.

 **2. Profile**

 - Displays user information such as age, name, height, weight, and more.
 - Tracks completed goals and achievements.
-- Contains Bottom navigation bar that offers navigation to other sections of the app.
+- Contains a navigation bar that offers navigation to other sections of the app.

 **3. Planner**

 - A calendar view for scheduling workouts and goals.
 - Allows users to add and view upcoming goals and workouts.
-- Contains Bottom navigation bar that offers navigation to other sections of the app.
+- Contains a navigation bar that offers navigation to other sections of the app.

 **4. Goal Page**